Architects And Your Obligations Under CDM15 RegulationsCDM Services

-- Skills, knowledge, and experience (SKE) in the area of health and safety
+- Skills, knowledge, experience and Training (SKET) in the area of health and safety

 - The organisational ability to do the work they have been appointed to do (if the designer is part of an organisation)

-The degree of SKE required should be in proportion to the project complexity and the nature and range of potential risks.
+The degree of SKET required should be in proportion to the project complexity and the nature and range of potential risks.